robkorn/blockchain-ruminations/universal_dApp_interface.md

 As there are no standards, we have no ability to create generalized frameworks or tooling around dApps which allow people to reuse the work of others or allow a dApp to be a modular entity that can be imported and used within different environments.

 Instead we find ourselves simply throwing smart contracts on-chain, creating custom UIs for each one, and then ostensibly calling the combination of the two pieces a "dApp".
-Thus we are forever chained to an endless myriad of custom made user interfaces (often which tend to be centralized on a website) which are not reusable or inter-operable.
+Thus we are forever chained to an endless myriad of custom made user interfaces (often which tend to be centralized on websites) which are not reusable or inter-operable.

 This severely impairs the ability for dApps to be easily distributed/accessed, or have actual longevity past the lifespan of a given implementation.
 As such we are left spinning in circles with our present model of dApps.